Vanlalhriata/XafToXaml/Readme.md

 ---

+####Questions you may have:

-####What are .xaf files?
+__What are .xaf files?__
-As far as this application is concerned, .xaf files are 3ds Max animations exported to XML format
+As far as this application is concerned, .xaf files are 3ds Max animations exported to XML format.

+__I want the application and not the code.
+Help!__
+The `Application.zip` file is what you want.